Miles Opera House

 The tractor was used for the last time in 1925.

 Located inside the historic 1904 Miles Opera House, the Miles Heritage Museum has a large display of historical pictures and artifacts of Miles and its pioneers, businesses, organizations and families.
 Hours are 9:30 a.m. to 2:30 p.m.
-Tuesday, Wednesday and Thursday, and open by appointment.
+Tuesday, Wednesday and Thursday, and open at other times by appointment.
 Entrance is through the Opera House.
-For more information call 325-468-2167.
+For more information or to schedule a tour, call Terry Penkert at 325-895-1901.

 Red Brick Road